Earth Island Institute and our projects thrive thanks to the volunteer energy of committed individuals.

 - Write online articles on current environmental and sustainable development issues

 - Help promote the Journal at events

 - Comfortable with writing and interviewing, and detail oriented

 - Have a strong interest in environmental and sustainable development issues.

 Interns should commit 8-15 hours a week.
-Internships will last 3-4 months or longer.
+Some of the work can be done remotely.
+The internship will last 3-4 months or longer.

 How to apply